-A personal interview is highly recommended as part of the admissions process.
-The absence of an interview may, in fact, be a determining factor in the final decision.
-Admissions Office personnel are available by appointment for interviews and college tours Monday through Friday, from 9 a.m. to 4 p.m.
+Interviews are not part of the application process.
+A visit is highly recommended and admissions personnel will be available to answer questions Monday through Friday, from 9 a.m. to 4 p.m.
 Maine Maritime Academy reserves the right to solicit confidential opinions from secondary school officials concerning a student's potential for success at MMA, both in the classroom and in our unique social environment.